lazavgeridis/LunarLander-v2/README.md

 # Execution
-The purpose of this project is to compare the performance of each reinforcement learning algorithm implemented.
+The purpose of this project is to compare the performance of the rl algorithms implemented.
 So, for a complete comparison, meaning that all of the above agents are trained during program execution, run the
 following:

 ```